← All Conditions

 Where outcomes are measured formally — for example with the Hyperhidrosis Disease Severity Scale, a simple validated measure of how much sweating interferes with daily life — most patients move from the severe end of the scale to little or no interference.
 In ordinary language, that is the difference between planning your day around your hands and not thinking about them at all: shaking hands, holding paper, using a phone or keyboard, wearing what you like.

+Regret should be stated alongside satisfaction.
+In that same study 6.5 per cent were dissatisfied and 13.5 per cent regretted having had the operation — a figure that had risen from 7.8 per cent at an earlier survey of the same cohort, which is why long follow-up matters.
 Satisfaction tracks closely with two things, and both are within the surgeon’s control: selecting patients whose dominant problem is the hands or face, and setting honest expectations about compensatory sweating beforehand.
 The small group who regret the operation are almost always those for whom one of those two was not got right.
 Done carefully, ETS is one of the few interventions in this field that most people describe, years later, as having changed everyday life.

 What Does a Typical Patient Pathway Look Like?